-Google Webmaster Tools (GWT) is a place where you can gather some information about your blog or site.
-Google will crawl your blog and tell if you have any problems (poor code, bad host, spammy links etc…)
+Google Search Console (GSC) is a place where you can gather some information about your blog or site.
+Google will crawl your blog and tell if you have any problems (poor code, bad host, spammy links, etc…)

-It’s a great place to start off and I can’t recognize any reason why you shouldn’t add your blog to the Google Webmaster Tools.
+It’s a great place to start off and I can’t recognize any reason why you shouldn’t add your blog to the Google Search Console.
 Feel free to visit Webmaster Tools once a month to make sure that Google still “loves” your blog and everything is working properly.
 I’m doing this, and you should, too.

-After adding your site make sure you’ll use the option called “Fetch as Google” – This will make sure that every page of your blog will get indexed by Google.
+After adding your site make sure you’ll use the option called “Fetch as Google” – This will speed up how quickly you are noticed, and make sure that every page of your blog will get indexed by Google.
 What I mean by “indexed” is that Google search engine users are able to find your blog through their search queries and keywords.

-If don’t have profiles on those social media sites, I highly suggest you to create them.
-It only takes couple of minutes, but it creates some sort of brand awareness to your blog.
+If you don’t have profiles on those social media sites, I highly suggest you create them.
+It only takes a couple of minutes, but it creates some sort of brand awareness for your blog.

 Once you’ve activated your accounts, submit or publish your blog homepage link on them.
 It has been said that Google uses Facebook and Twitter to crawl and index new pages, so it’s worth a shot.

 P.S.
-By now you’ve already done more than you actually should, but let’s take few extra steps to really guarantee that 24 hour indexing, OK?
+By now you’ve already done more than you actually need to, to add a blog to Google, but let’s take few extra steps to really guarantee that 24-hour indexing, OK?

-Bing Webmaster Tools – This is similar to GWT, but made by Yahoo and Bing search engines.
-So, instead of using only GWT, I recommend you to add your blog to Bing as well.
-The functions of Bing tools are same as GWT.
-If you get stuck, see this video.
+Bing Webmaster Tools – This is similar to GSC, but made by Yahoo and Bing search engines.
+So, instead of using only GSC, I recommend you to add your blog to Bing as well.
+The functions of Bing tools are the same as GSC.

-Simply download this or any other similar WordPress plugin and your good to go.
-In short, properly working sitemap and robots.txt file will make crawling your blog much easier for Google.
-Sitemap is a place where all the URLs of your pages and posts are stored.
+Simply download this WordPress plugin and your good to go.
+In short, properly working sitemap and a robots.txt file will make crawling your blog much easier for Google.
+A sitemap is a place where all the URLs of your pages and posts are stored.
 You can read more about robots.txt here.